MingyuKim-2933/KOPS2/README.md

 ### NSMC

 First, to generate embeddings for all words in NSMC
-Model path can changed in argument parser of train.py file
+You can change the model_path in argument parser of train.py file
 ```python
 python produce_emb.py
 ```